gilliorem/philosophers/README.md

 ## DESCRIPTION
 This project is an introduction to the use of threads and mutexes.
 Thread is a unit of execution within a process.
-*wtf does that mean ?*
+*What does that mean ?*

-It simply means that a process have one to many threads.
+A process has [1] to [many] threads
-Threads run simultaneously or we say **concurrently**.
+Threads run simultaneously.
-One program can execute multiple threads (concurrently), the `main()` being the #thread1 Unlike sequence programming, thread-programming will not execute the code in sequence (one line after the other).
+One program can execute multiple threads (concurrently), the `main()` being the #thread1.
+Unlike sequence programming, thread-programming will not execute the code in sequence (top down).
-The instructions run simultaneously (at the same time) (well not exactly), it actually depends on the OS scheduler.
+The instructions run synchronously (well not exactly), it depends on the OS scheduler.
-That means that it is out of your control.
+That means that it is out of our control.

-For instance, if you create 2 threads in your programm, at start, #thread2 can run before #thread1 and the next time you run your program the OS scheduler might decide to run #thread1 first...
+For instance, if we create 2 threads in our programm, #thread2 can run before #thread1 and, the next the program run, the OS scheduler might decide to run #thread1 first...
 "I thought that programming was deterministic."
 You were wrong.